a-manic/acoustic-distance-measurement/README.md

 The Schematic of the system for this project was built on Vivado, and the coding and interface to board were done on Xilinx using Embedded C.

+For more details on methodology and results, please refer [here](https://github.com/a-manic/acoustic-distance-measurement/blob/main/Report.pdf).